Leaders Logo

 Using ICloneable

-It is possible to use the ICloneable interface, which is already designed for this kind of situation.
-However, it is important to be aware that the interface does not define how cloning will be done.
+It is possible to use the ICloneable interface, which is already designed for this type of situation.
+However, one must be aware that the interface does not define how cloning will be done.
 In the example below, MemberwiseClone is being used.

 public class Product : ICloneable